-The International Association for Suicide Prevention (IASP), in official relations with the World Health Organization has deemed Sunday, September 10, 2017, as World Suicide Prevention Day.
+The International Association for Suicide Prevention [IASP], in official relations with the World Health Organization, has deemed September 10 as World Suicide Prevention Day.
 Native American suicide rates are nearly double the national average.
 We invite you to join us as we address this crisis and work to provide hope for Native American youth.

 The IASP's website makes the following statement:

 Suicide prevention remains a universal challenge.
 Every year, suicide is among the top 20 leading causes of death globally for people of all ages.
 It is responsible for over 800,000 deaths, which equates to one suicide every 40 seconds.
 Every life lost represents someone’s partner, child, parent, friend, or colleague.
 For each suicide, approximately 135 people suffer intense grief or are otherwise affected.
 This amounts to 108 million people per year who are profoundly impacted by suicidal behavior.
 Suicidal behavior includes suicide and also encompasses suicidal ideation and suicide attempts.
 For every suicide, 25 people make a suicide attempt and many more have serious thoughts of suicide...

 Suicide at crisis levels

 In 2015, the New York Times shed light on the suicide crisis at Pine Ridge, SD.
 They shared the story of Santana, a social and seemingly happy 12-year-old Oglala Lakota girl who loved to ride horses.
 She decided to end her life just before Christmas 2014.
 Tragically, she was among nine Lakota youth on the Pine Ridge Indian Reservation in South Dakota who took their lives within four months.